scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   either multiple-choice, programming, assignment upload, fill in the blanks or arrange option questions.
 All these question types must be accompanied with several test cases.
-  A sample python question along with its test case is shown in the Fig. :ref:`fig:yaksh-question` and Fig. :ref:`fig:yaksh-testcase`.
+  A sample Python question along with its test case is shown in the Fig. :ref:`fig:yaksh-question` and Fig. :ref:`fig:yaksh-testcase`.
   The instructor can set minimum time for a question if it is part of an exercise.
 A question can have partial grading which depends on a weight